 This is a relatively new measure developed by the THECB.
 Successful outcomes were expanded in 2000-01 to include placement in a job, additional higher education, military service, civil service or postal service.
 Self-reported outcomes by the college are also eligible for this report.
-Of the 31 active programs in 2001-02, 28 of the programs met the 90% benchmark for successful outcomes.
-Data for the 2002-03 was not available from the THECB at the time this report was compiled.
-The standard is not met.
+Of the 32 active programs in 2003-04, 31 of the programs met the 90% benchmark for successful outcomes.
+Even thought number of compliant programs improved from 28 to 31, the standard is not met.

-Action Plan: Departmental chairpersons, working with the Instructional Deans, will continue to develop graduate placement and follow-up strategies for non-compliant programs.
+Departmental chairpersons, working with the Instructional Deans, will continue to develop graduate placement and follow-up strategies for non-compliant programs.